 The defendants are required to file an answer to the allegations in the Form 1008 within 15 days after they receive service of the Form 1008.
 The defendants will file the answer within the OWC, but are also required to provide a copy of the answer to all the parties in the case, including the employee.

-Dispute for Medical Benefits
+A dispute for Medical Benefits

 For medical benefits, before filing a Form 1008 (Disputed Claim for Compensation) with the Office of Workers Compensation, the employee must take extra steps before filing a Form 1008.
 Specifically, once the workers compensation insurance company has denied medical treatment (typically in a Form 1010), the employee must first file a Form 1009 (Disputed Claim for Medical Treatment) appeal with the Office of Workers Compensation Administration Medical Director.